 - I. Chromosomal microarray analysis (81228, 81229, 81265, 88235) on products of conception (POC) may be considered medically necessary as an alternative to conventional karyotype analysis when: - A. The member/enrollee meets one of the following: - 1.
-The member/enrollee has a pregnancy loss at 20 weeks of gestation or earlier and the member/enrollee has a history of recurrent miscarriage (defined as having two or more failed clinical pregnancies including the current loss), OR - 2.
-The member/enrollee has a pregnancy loss after 20 weeks of gestation, such as IUFD or stillbirth, AND - B. The test has been ordered by and the member/enrollee has received genetic counseling from one of the following (who is not affiliated with the commercial testing laboratory, if applicable): - 1.
-A board-certified medical geneticist - 2.
-Maternal-fetal medicine specialist/perinatologist - 3.
-A board-certified OBGYN - 4.
-A board-certified genetic counselor - 5.
-An advanced practice practitioner in genetics or maternal-fetal medicine/perinatology - II.
+The member/enrollee has a history of recurrent pregnancy loss, OR - 2.
+The member/enrollee has a pregnancy loss at or greater than 20 weeks of gestation (i.e., IUFD or stillbirth), AND - B. The member/enrollee has received counseling regarding the benefits and limitations of chromosome microarray analysis on products of conception. - II.
 Chromosome microarray analysis (81228, 81229, 81265, 88235) on products of conception (POC) is considered investigational for all other indications.